 - The Peregrine Fund helped develop a peregrine detection dog for the USFWS.

-- The Peregrine Fund conduct scientific research
+- The Peregrine Fund conducts scientific research

-- The Peregrine Fund help endangered species
+- The Peregrine Fund helps endangered species

 - The Peregrine Fund works for cooperative efforts involving individuals for conservation aside from aiming to restore rare species

-The organization also documents birds of prey injuries and deaths, raises awareness for local conservation and various conservation efforts for these species.
+The organization also documents birds of prey injuries and deaths, and raises awareness for local conservation and various conservation efforts for these species.